Brown-University-Library/loris_install/README.md

 - sets up the python virtualenv
 - downloads the latest code
 - configures loris to run as a wsgi app served out of /opt/local/loris/loris
-  - "python loris/launcher.py" (uses Werkzeug run_simple command for a quick development server) OR
+  - "source env/bin/activate; python loris/launcher.py" (uses Werkzeug run_simple command for a quick test server) OR
-  - point [Passenger](https://www.phusionpassenger.com/) or other app server to passenger_wsgi.py (see below)
+  - point [Passenger](https://www.phusionpassenger.com/) (see below) or other app server to passenger_wsgi.py
 - to test after a server is running, try "curl http://localhost:3000/01/02/0001.jp2/info.json"

 ### install_passenger.sh